practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 <br/>

-### How to make a standalone executable for Linux with the GraalVM
+## How to make a standalone executable for Linux with the GraalVM

 Scala, Kotlin and Clojure are "native" JVM (Java Virtual Machine) languages and this means that it's easy to build so called "fat JAR" or "uberJAR"/"überJAR" (JAR = Java Archive) files from their source code files.
 This one uberJAR file can then be compiled - with the help of the GraalVM ecosystem - into one native binary executable for Linux.

-#### SDKMAN! and Java versions
+### SDKMAN! and Java versions

 To install the GraalVM in your Linux system (https://www.graalvm.org/latest/getting-started/linux/) I recommend to do it with installing _The Software Development Kit Manager_ (_SDKMAN!_) first: https://sdkman.io/install/

 ```
 $ curl -s "https://get.sdkman.io" | bash
 ...
-$ source "$HOME/.sdkman/bin/sdkman-init.sh"  # this command should add two lines at the end of the .bashrc file.
+$ source "$HOME/.sdkman/bin/sdkman-init.sh"  # this command adds two (active) lines at the end of the .bashrc file.
 See below.
 ...
 $ sdk version  # check out installation success